dktlee/python_data_science/README.md

 # Python Data Science Handbook
 ## Essential Tools for Working with Data

-This repository stores the notebooks and projects I worked on while following the <em>Python for Data Science Handbook</em> by Jake VanderPlas.
+This repository stores the notebooks and projects I worked on while following the <em>Python for Data Science Handbook</em> by Jake VanderPlas (O'Reilly).

 Resources: